Rennud/Rennud/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I'm a software developer intern at Engeto s.r.o., working on educational platform for students, internt application.
+- 🔭 I'm a software developer intern at Engeto s.r.o., working on educational platform for students, intern application.

 - 🌱 I’m currently learning **everything** 🤓